-A Tomahawk Steak, also to referred to as a cowboy steak, is a very large (30-45 oz) bone-in ribeye.
+A tomahawk steak also referred to as a cowboy steak, is a very large (30-45 oz) bone-in ribeye.
 This cut is for the serious steak lover, and this rub recipe will make the experience even better.
 With a hint of earthy Indian spices, this well-rounded rub will provide a nice crust while bringing out the natural flavors of the meat.
-Add a steak topper for a truly memorable experience.

 04 of 07

-Chimichurri is, of course, a sauce, but this dry rub takes those flavors and puts it quickly and easily right onto your steak.
-This is a fast way to season a steak for the grill that is loaded with flavor.Continue to 5 of 7 below.
+Chimichurri is, of course, a sauce, but this dry rub takes those flavors and puts them quickly and easily right onto your steak.
+This is a fast way to season a steak for the grill that may surprise you with its tangy, sweet taste.Continue to 5 of 7 below.

 05 of 07